BlueM/form-change-tracker/README.md

 `form-change-tracker` is the rewrite of a library called “Formidabel” (an old-fashioned German word which means something like “excellent”), which basically did the same, but required jQuery.
 Formidabel itself was the port of an older (started circa 2009), Prototype-based codebase from Prototype to jQuery.

-As I hardly use jQuery anymore – due to ES 2015, Fetch API etc. –, removing the dependency on jQuery was only natural.
+As I hardly use jQuery anymore – due to ES 2015, Fetch API, Angular, Vue etc. –, removing the dependency on jQuery was only natural.
 As I chose to make it available via npm, the name had to change from “Formidabel” to something less ambiguous, and so `form-change-tracker` was born.

 # Usage